Ocin4ever/SamsungCamera/README.md

   - Icons are now split into **foreground** and **background** layers, stored in the `mipmap` folder.
   - The `ic_launcher.xml` file manages the new `<adaptive-icon>` structure.

+### Bypass OneUI checks
+SamsungCamera checks the OneUI version at launch.
+For example, if you try to run the app on OneUI 7, it will fail to open.
+To resolve this, we replace the OneUI 6.1 hex values with the corresponding OneUI 7 hex values.

 ---

 ## How to Build?